What Is A Plot Twist?

-As you write your fantasy novel’s premise, look for unexpected ways to fill in the plot.
+As you write your story, look for unexpected ways to fill in the plot.
 These are commonly known as the ‘What If’ scenarios of fiction writing.
 They throw in something the reader isn’t expecting to happen in the story to add conflict, drama and adventure.
 Go back to your premise sentence and see where you can spice things up a little.
 Keep your readers guessing.

 Write a sentence about something in your novel your reader will expect to happen.

 What if that didn’t happen at all?
 What would happen then?

 What if this other thing happened instead?
 How would the story unfold?

 In her poignant novel, Rescued, Donna Fawcett (Dawson) writes about two women;